2 Kings 4

 And she came to the man of God, to the mount and she grabbed his feet and Gehazi drew near to hold her back and the man of God said, “Let her go for her soul is bitter to her, and YHWH has hidden from me and not revealed to me.”

-Paraphrase: The woman jumped off her donkey and fell down before Elisha.
+Paraphrase: The woman climbed off her donkey and fell down before Elisha.
 She wrapped her arms around his feet and sobbed bitter tears.
-Her anguish was terrible to see, and Gehazi leaped forward to drag her off from Elisha.
-“Stop,” Elisha said to his servant, “Let her go something is terribly wrong.
+Her anguish was terrible to see, and Gehazi stepped forward to drag her off from Elisha.
+“Stop,” Elisha said to his servant, “Let her go; something is terribly wrong.
 Her heart is overwhelmed with sorrow, and YHWH has not shown me the reason for it.”

 Comments: